“We believe in building a culture of high standards” — Jeff Bezos

 Behavioral Interview Questions

-Throughout the interview process, Amazon tests whether the candidate is a good cultural fit.
-Your work style and values will be assessed through what are called “Work Style Assessments” and “Work Sample Simulation.”
+Throughout the interview process, Amazon tests whether you are a good cultural fit.
+Your work style and values will be assessed through what is called “Work Style Assessments” and “Work Sample Simulation.”
+Let’s take a look at the Amazon interview preparation tips for these behavioral questions:

 - Work Style Assessment: These are approximately 10-20 minutes long, centered around Amazon’s culture and leadership principles.
 Here, the company wants to understand your work style, and you help them do that by selecting statements that best represent your choices and interests and your approach to everyday tasks.